jansvensen/panw-airs-lab-runtime-ollama/README.md

 3. If the prompt passes security checks, it forwards the request to Ollama
 4. It receives Ollama's response and checks it for security issues
 5. It delivers the response back to OpenWebUI
+6. **NEW**: Code blocks are now independently assessed for security vulnerabilities, regardless of whether they appear in prompts or responses

 All this happens with minimal latency impact while providing maximum security.